General Account Questions

 eRA Commons is an online system that authenticates organizational users using the information registered in the NIH eRA Commons for controlled and managed data access.
 The eRA Commons account is not limited to U.S. researchers.
 Many foreign organizations have already registered with eRA.

-If you have a new eRA Commons account or made changes to an existing account, please allow one or two days for the new information to be reflected before attempting to make a request in the SEER Access system.
+If you have a new eRA Commons account or made changes to an existing account, please allow 1-2 days for the new information to be reflected before attempting to make a request in the SEER Data Request System.

 How do I obtain an eRA commons account?

 First check with your institution to see if there is an institutional standing account.
 If there is one, the eRA Commons account administrator of your institution should be able to help you.

 If your institution has never setup an eRA Commons account, please see FAQ #4 for the information related to institutional eRA account setup.